yaniv-golan/openai-structured/README.md

   - 128K context window
   - 16K output tokens
   - Full JSON schema support
+  - Supports streaming

-- `gpt-4o-mini-2024-07-18`: Smaller GPT-4 variant
+- `gpt-4o-mini-2024-07-18`: GPT-4 variant
   - 128K context window
   - 16K output tokens
-  - Optimized for faster responses

-- `o1-2024-12-17`: Optimized for structured data
+  - Supports streaming

+- `o1-2024-12-17`
   - 200K context window
   - 100K output tokens
-  - Best for large structured outputs

-- `o3-mini-2025-01-31`: Mini variant optimized for structured data
+  - Does not support streaming (will return 400 error if attempted)
+  - Fixed parameters (see note below)

+- `o3-mini-2025-01-31`
   - 200K context window
   - 100K output tokens
-  - Efficient for large outputs
+  - Supports streaming
+  - Fixed parameters (see note below)

 ### Development Aliases

-- `gpt-4o`: Latest GPT-4 structured model
+- `gpt-4o`: Latest GPT-4 structured model (supports streaming)
-- `gpt-4o-mini`: Latest mini variant
+- `gpt-4o-mini`: Latest mini variant (supports streaming)
-- `o1`: Latest optimized model (fixed parameters)
+- `o1`: Latest optimized model (fixed parameters, no streaming)
+- `o3`: Latest optimized model (fixed parameters, no streaming)
-- `o3-mini`: Latest mini optimized model (fixed parameters)
+- `o3-mini`: Latest mini optimized model (fixed parameters, supports streaming)

 Note: Use dated versions in production for stability.
 Aliases automatically use the latest compatible version.

-> **Note**: o1 and o3 models have fixed parameters that cannot be modified:
+> **Important Notes**:
 >
+> 1. o1 and o3 models have fixed parameters that cannot be modified:
 >    - temperature: Fixed at 1.0
 >    - top_p: Fixed at 1.0
 >    - frequency_penalty: Fixed at 0.0
 >    - presence_penalty: Fixed at 0.0
 >
+> 2. Streaming Support:
+>    - o1-2024-12-17: Does not support streaming.
+Setting stream=True will result in a 400 error with message: "Unsupported value: 'stream' does not support true with this model.
+Supported values are: false"
+>    - o3: Does not support streaming.
+Setting stream=True will result in a 400 error
+>    - o3-mini and o3-mini-high: Support streaming
+>
-> Attempting to modify these parameters will raise an OpenAIClientError.
+> Attempting to modify fixed parameters will raise an OpenAIClientError.
-> Use other models if you need to adjust these parameters.
+> Use other models if you need to adjust these parameters or require streaming support.

 ## Error Handling